 A rotation request below 3 degrees is ignored.
-The dead zone can be changed in the source code of the program in Arduino (parameter ROT_MIN) menu to another in the range 1-30 degrees.
+The value of the dead zone can also be changed in the menu to another in the range 1-30 degrees.

-The current antenna position value is entered into the GNI-r3 controller's EEPROM non-volatile memory when the target (sent by the computer program) is reached.
+The current antenna position value is entered into the EEPROM non-volatile memory when the target (sent by the computer program) is reached.
 You can use the "Stop" button during rotation.
 In this case, the rotation will be stopped immediately, and the current antenna position value will be displayed and written into the EEPROM non-volatile memory.